inductiva/inductiva/tutorials/simulators/OpenFOAM.md

 The current example is devided into four steps:

-1. **Machine Configuration**: In this step, we define the machine type and start it.
+1. **Configure the Machine Type**: In this step, we define the machine type and start it.

-2. **Download Input Files**: In this step, we download the input files from the inductiva bucket.
+2. **Download Input Files**: In this step, we retrieve the input files from the Inductiva bucket.

-3. **Picking the simulator**: In this step, we choose the simulator we want to use.
-In this case, we are using the OpenFOAM Foundation distribution.
+3. **Pick the Simulator**: We select the simulator we want to use. in this case, the OpenFOAM Foundation distribution.

-4. **Run the Simulation**: In this step, we run the simulation using the `run` method and specify the `bash_script` responsible for running the simulation.
+4. **Run the Simulation**: In the final step, we run the simulation using the `run` method, specifying the `bash_script` responsible for running the process.

-The last three lines we are just waiting for the simulation to finish, downloading the outputs and terminating the machine, in this order.
+The last three lines handle post-simulation tasks: waiting for the simulation to finish, downloading the outputs, and terminating the machine, in that order.

 ### Example Code - ESI Distribution

-To run the sample simulation above, simply download the `openfoam-esi-input-example.zip` file, select the correct distribution by using `inductiva.simulators.OpenFOAM(distribution="esi")`, and run the respetive `Allrun` script.
+To run the sample simulation above, download the `openfoam-esi-input-example.zip` file, select the appropriate distribution with `inductiva.simulators.OpenFOAM(distribution="esi")`, and run the corresponding `Allrun` script.

 ## Advanced Tutorial: Running the MB9 Micro-benchmark from ExaFOAM